New from Corevident

 Execution Risk and Decision Authority Diagnostic

-• Where decision ownership and escalation are unclear
+• Where decision ownership and escalation are undefined

 01